thameemstud/techtest/README.md

 1. Download the project

-2. Go inside the project home folder 'Directory'
+2. Go inside the project home folder `Directory`

 3. Run command `pip3 install -r requirements.txt` to install all the projects dependencies